OKRs: 7 Tips on How to Set your Objectives and Key Results

 5. Do not worry about stretch goals

-6. Break your key results into small goals
+6. Break your key results in small goals

 Create mini goals within your key results.
 Knowing what you have to do to achieve your key results makes your objectives more specific.
 They help you focus on aligning your action plan with your key results for the objectives.
 Mini goals also help you set up milestones throughout your progress.
 They keep you right on track in terms of knowing what you have to do in order to achieve your key results.
 Mini goals can be action items you need to do.
 For example, your objective is to increase your sales revenues by 10% for this quarter and one of your key results is to get 5 new clients.
 Think about how you plan on attracting new clients – writing a blog post a week as inbound marketing can be one of your mini goals.